 Through the membership of the WI, a direct path has been developed between the research community and organisations involved in making funding and investment decisions on wheat research.
 This provides an opportunity, unique for a major crop, to build international collaboration.
 The Funding Expert Working Group (FEWG) was established to specifically address the challenge of supporting multinational research programs, and they have provided a model for building the necessary support.
 Two new coordinated programs have been developed based on the FEWG recommendations (AHEAD and WATCH-A), and this approach can be extended to other critical research areas.
-The Wheat Initiative also provides a platform to engage industry to assess and drive the research agenda and promoting public-private partnerships, as well as information sharing.
+The Wheat Initiative also provides a platform for to engaging engage industry in to assessing and driving drive the research agenda and promoting public-private partnerships, as well as information sharing.